Free cookie consent management tool by TermsFeed Generator

 Rationale at 800K DAU:

 This is how The Four Laws guide every architectural decision across all platform constraints.
-The framework provides systematic methodology to avoid premature optimization and focus engineering on the highest-leverage constraints: protocol physics, GPU supply limits, cold start growth caps, consistency trust issues, and cost survival threats.
+They keep us from optimizing the wrong thing first - always pointing at the binding constraint: protocol physics, GPU supply limits, cold start growth caps, consistency trust issues, and cost survival threats.

 The “defer” decision requires discipline.
 Teams naturally want to “do something” when shown a problem.
 The math saying “wait until 3M DAU” feels like inaction.
 But capital preservation IS the action - choosing survival over premature optimization.